Modern LASIK In Los Angeles, Orange County & Inland Empire

-Thanks to advances in refractive surgery technology, a laser can now create the corneal flap instead of using any blades, improving surgical precision and safety.
+Thanks to advances in refractive surgery technology, a laser can now be used in Modern LASIK to create the corneal flap instead of using any blades, improving surgical precision and safety.
 With the all-laser bladeless procedure, computer-controlled laser pulses are tailored to the optimal depth and position for your eye to gently separate the outer layer of the cornea from the layer being treated.

 The bladeless method provides advanced accuracy and superior control over the flap creation process, resulting in lower complication rates compared to the older method.

-At Laser Eye Center, our surgeons perform the bladeless procedure exclusively using the IntraLase™ iFS Laser, offering you the most technologically-advanced All Laser LASIK procedure available.
+At Laser Eye Center™, our surgeons perform the bladeless procedure exclusively using the IntraLase™ iFS Laser, offering you the most technologically-advanced Modern LASIK procedure available.

 Eligibility For LASIK Candidacy